LikeTheSalad/aaper/README.md

 ### Aaper Gradle dependency

-In order to add Aaper as one of your app's dependencies, you just have to add the following line into your app's build.gradle `plugins` block:
+In order to add the [Aaper plugin](https://plugins.gradle.org/plugin/com.likethesalad.aaper) into your project, you just have to add the following line into your app's build.gradle `plugins` block:

 ```groovy
 id 'com.likethesalad.aaper' version '2.0.0'